Joining a Meeting

 - If none of these steps work, please contact ITG@emerson.edu for assistance.

-Note: Meetings that you schedule in Canvas will appear in your Zoom account at zoom.emerson.edu.
+Meetings that you schedule in Canvas will appear in your Zoom account at zoom.emerson.edu.
 However, meetings that you schedule at zoom.emerson.edu or via the app will NOT appear in Canvas, nor will your students have access to these meetings unless you send them the join link.
 However, you can move those meetings into Canvas if you'd like.

 Using Zoom Outside of Canvas

-If you wish to hold a meeting for a smaller group of students or one-on-ones, or you're not using Canvas, the easiest option is to use your Personal Link.
-This is one link that anyone can use to join a meeting with you.
-You can customize it so that you have a unique name that is easy to remember and point students to.
+If you wish to hold a meeting for a smaller group of students or one-on-one, or you are not using Canvas, the easiest option is to use your Personal Meeting Room.
+This is a permanent meeting with you that anyone can join via its link.
+You can share this link with anyone you'd like, including all your students.

 For more security, you could set up a unique Zoom link for each of your scheduled classes, and a separate link for 1:1 meetings, breakout groups, or office hours.